BEAREcon/livestock-solutions.org/README.md

-Above is the BEAR / ADB project source .hmtl file.
+Here is the BEAR / ADB project source .hmtl file.
 Date 4.10.26